-Lecture Approach: Lectures will be taught in a computer classroom, with students working alone or in groups.
+Lecture Approach: Lectures will be taught in a computer classroom, with some group work.
 There are lecture modules for each major topic covered in this class.
-Modules include PowerPoint presentations and assignments.
+Modules include PowerPoint presentations, classroom assessments, and assignments.
 Modules have been designed to accommodate different learning styles, including visual, auditory, and verbal.
 Lab activities will also accommodate the kinesthetic learning style.

 Active learning is a major component of this class.
 Students are expected to work through the materials, find appropriate information, and work together to understand the concepts.
-Although instructors will discuss some topics in the classroom, most topics will be covered by students working independently.
+Although instructors will discuss most topics in the classroom, some topics will be covered by students working independently.
 The instructor will provide guidance to help you find information.